 Symptom presentation

 Vasomotor symptoms can sometimes be mistaken as climate/ weather effects in tropical countries: and are often ignored or tolerated.
 Genitourinary symptoms can present with vaginal symptoms and psychosexual sequelae which are often difficult to manage, given confounders such as relationship difficulties and background social construct.
 As marital relations are sometimes not in the forefront in this age group particularly in the LMIC setting, with most women having completed childbearing, any genitourinary symptoms or sexual symptoms and associated marital disharmony are either not recognised or not considered a major concern⁴ˉ⁵.
 In the event of distressing symptomatology, the prevalent cultural or religious bias sometimes leads to or creates embarrassment when seeking help, resulting in a desire to avoid or reluctantly engage with formal healthcare provision.
-This with community wisdom leads to an observed reliance on herbs and exercise, limiting a drive for formal treatment
+This with community wisdom leads to an observed reliance on herbs and exercise, limiting a drive for formal treatment¹º.

 Materials and methods